Aquatic Therapy (main hospital location only)

 Functional Electrical Stimulation (FES)

 Functional electrical stimulation (FES) is a well-established rehabilitation technique that uses pulses of electrical current to stimulate nerves in the arms and legs resulting in muscle contractions and patterned muscle activity.
-The FES bike creates patterned movements in the arms, legs, trunk enabling muscles to work and peform activities even though the muscles may be weak or paralyzed through neurological disease or injury.
+The FES bike creates patterned movements in the arms, legs, trunk enabling muscles to work and perform activities even though the muscles may be weak or paralyzed through neurological disease or injury.
 Benefits generally include reversal of muscle atrophy; improved local blood circulation; increased range of motion and reduced muscle spasms.

 Interactive metronome (IM) is a therapeutic assessment and training program that improves attention, concentration, motor planning, and sequencing.
 Improvements in these areas result in stronger motor control and coordination, enhanced balance and gait, and improved language and cognition.